nmarklund10/preTDQCDebugger/learningtasks/task1.md

 ## Issues

+* Create a folder `csdbg-client`
-* Create the file `csdbg.py` and implement the following functionality using Python 3.5 or newer:
+* Create the file `csdbg.py` inside this folder and implement the following functionality using Python 3.5 or newer:
     * Parse the following arguments from the command line: `--ip <IP address>`, `--target <target executable>`, `--pid <pid number>`, and